bcornelusse/ELEC0447-analysis-power-systems/README.md

 We will use eCampus for notifications, homeworks submissions, questions, etc.

+You can connect to the lifesize session *ELEC0447*.
+We will however not take questions live if you attend remotely and the course can be given "physically".

 Prerequisites:
  - Notions of electrical circuits analysis (https://github.com/bcornelusse/livre_circuits_electriques_ELEC0053/)
  - Notions of (complex) calculus